-If Warsaw’s immense size and sprawl send you into shivers, let me allay your fears a little: Sorting through all of the best places to stay in Warsaw isn’t as difficult as it first seems.
+Does Warsaw’s immense size & sprawl send you into shivers?
+Let me allay your fears: Sorting out where to stay in Warsaw isn’t as difficult as it first seems.

-- Srodmiescie: Home to Warsaw’s main transport hubs and many of its most compelling attractions, the city centre area is the best choice for travellers visiting Warsaw on a time-crunch and looking to dip into its cultural side.
+- Srodmiescie is Warsaw’s city centre.
+The area is home to Warsaw’s main transport hubs and many of its most compelling attractions.
+Srodmiescie is the best choice for travellers visiting Warsaw on a time crunch.
+It’s also a great option for anyone looking to dip into the cultural side of the Polish capital.

-- Stare Miasto (Old Town): Although technically part of Srodmiescie, this lovely area deserves mention on its own thanks to its charming old-world vibe.
-Completely rebuilt after WWII, Stare Miasto offers a glimpse of Warsaw at its most beautiful & historical.
-Old Town is a favourite area for travellers who love sightseeing and care forever enchanted by classical European charms.
+- Stare Miasto (Old Town) is technically part of Srodmiescie.
+Thanks to its charming old-world vibe, though, this lovely area deserves a mention on its own.
+Completely rebuilt after WWII, Stare Miasto is Warsaw at its most beautiful & historical.
+Old Town is a favourite area for travellers who love sightseeing.
+If you’re enchanted by classical European charms, this neighbourhood’s it.

-- Praga: Once practically a no-go zone, this burgeoning neighbourhood, located on the eastern banks of the Vistula across from Srodmescie, is becoming one of the coolest areas to stay in Warsaw thanks to its artistic & bohemian vibe.
-Praga’s still a little rough around the edges, but travellers into nightlife, music, art & counterculture will love basing themselves here.
+- Praga was once practically a no-go zone.
+This burgeoning neighbourhood is located on the eastern banks of the Vistula across from the Centrum.
+Praga is becoming one of the coolest areas to stay in Warsaw, thanks to its artistic & bohemian vibe.
+Praga’s still a little rough around the edges.
+But travellers into nightlife, music, art & counterculture will love basing themselves in this area.

-- Mokotow: Located south of Srodmiescie, this leafy residential neighbourhood is a favourite for travellers looking for a quieter & more laid-back stay in Warsaw without getting too far outside of the tourist centre.
+- Mokotow is located south of Srodmiescie.
+This leafy residential neighbourhood is a favourite for travellers.
+It offers a quieter & more laid-back stay in Warsaw without getting too far outside the tourist centre.

-- Wilanow: If Mokotow is still a little too close to the Centrum for you, this more far-flung area of Warsaw might be just what you’re looking for.
-Home to the famous palace of the same name, Wilanow is one of the city’s more upscale areas with an array of quality accommodations.
-It’s a great choice for anyone who’s spending a little longer in the city and wants to catch Warsaw’s softer side.
+- Wilanow is another good alternative to the city centre neighbourhood.
+If Mokotow still feels too close to the Centrum, this further-flung area might be the perfect choice for where to stay in Warsaw.
+Wilanow is home to the famous palace of the same name.
+It’s one of the city’s more upscale areas and offers quality accommodations.
+It’s a great choice for anyone who want to spend more time in the city and catch Warsaw’s softer side.

 ✓ Best area to stay for visiting Warsaw on a time-crunch & urban travel lovers

-Staying in Srodmiescie, you’ll be close to everything you’ll need.
-Whether you want to check out Warsaw’s historical charms in Old Town or enjoy the city’s ever-growing culinary & craft beer scene in Nowy Swiat or Powisle, this is the district to do it.
+Staying here, you’ll be close to everything you’ll need.
+Nearby, you can check out Warsaw’s historical charms in Old Town.
+Or you can enjoy the city’s ever-growing culinary & craft beer scene in Nowy Swiat or Powisle.

-There’s a wide array of accommodations in Srodmiescie from budget hotels & hostels to the top luxury hotels in Warsaw.
-Although Warsaw is hardly as expensive as other European cities, Srodmiescie is, naturally, the city’s priciest area due to its central location.
+There’s a wide array of accommodations in Srodmiescie.
+From budget hotels & hostels to the top luxury 5-star hotels in Warsaw, you’ll find it in the city centre.

-- ibis Styles Warszawa Centrum: A brand-new hotel showing off a supremely stylish vibe that doesn’t wreak havoc on your travel budget.
-Rooms are ridiculously colourful (maybe too much so for some!), spacious, and comfortable.
+- ibis Styles Warszawa Centrum is a newer hotel on the scene.
+It shows off a stylish vibe without wreaking havoc on your budget.
+Rooms are colourful (maybe too much so for some!), spacious, and comfortable.

-- Hotel Indigo Warsaw Nowy Świat: Another chic boutique-style hotel located in the hip Nowy Swiat area where a multitude of bars, pubs, and restaurants lies at your disposal.
-Besides the stylish rooms, extra amenities like a 24-hour gym, sauna, on-site restaurants, a bar provide excellent value for your stay.
+- Hotel Indigo Warsaw Nowy Świat is another chic boutique-style hotel in the city centre.
+It’s located in the hip Nowy Swiat area where a multitude of bars, pubs, and restaurants lies at your disposal.
+Besides the stylish rooms, there’s a handful of great extra amenities here.
+The 24-hour gym, sauna, on-site restaurants, and bar provide excellent value for your stay.

-- InterContinental Warszawa: A fantastic luxury pick in the heart of the city, this 5-star hotel is everything you’ve ever wanted for your stay in Warsaw.
-You’ll find plenty of space in each of the hotel’s stylish rooms, many of which feature extravagant skyline views out their large picture windows.
-Other quirks include the luxurious 43rd-floor indoor pool & hot tub and the award-winning Platter, an on-site restaurant serving up modern Polish & international cuisine.
+- InterContinental Warszawa is a fantastic luxury pick in the heart of the city.
+This 5-star hotel is everything you’ve ever wanted for your stay in Warsaw.
+You’ll find plenty of space in each of the hotel’s stylish rooms.
+Many rooms feature extravagant skyline views out of their large picture windows.
+Other quirks include the luxurious 43rd-floor indoor pool & hot tub.
+Settle for a night in at the award-winning Platter.
+The restaurant serves up delectable modern Polish & international cuisine.

-- Raffles Europejski Warsaw: The grandest hotel in Warsaw, this 5-star gem has been tickin’ since 1857 through thick and thin.
+- Raffles Europejski Warsaw is among the grandest Warsaw hotels.
+This 5-star gem has been tickin’ since 1857 through thick and thin.
 The hotel’s rooms are brilliantly renovated and fitted with modern decor and fixtures.
-In the true spirit of classic European hospitality, the Raffles extends its 24-hour signature butler service to all guests, putting this hotel heads above any in the city.
+In the true spirit of classic European hospitality, the Raffles extends its 24-hour signature butler service to all guests.
+It puts the property heads above any in the city.